Dana94/2019-website/blog/images/git-commands.md

 ```-m```

-I never use this command without this flag, add a short description to describe the changes you've made.
+I never use this command without this flag.
+Add a short description to describe the changes you've made.

 ```shell
 ~/git-example (new-feature)